euvl/vue-js-modal/docs/Usage.md

 # Usage

-There are 2 types of modals, static and dynamic. **Static** are defined explicitly though the template and **dynamic** are generated based on the configuration passed into the "show modal" function.
+The library supports 2 types of modals - static and dynamic.

+* **Static** are defined explicitly though the template.
+* **Dynamic** are generated based on the configuration passed into the "show modal" function.

 ## Static modals